verificarlo/verificarlo/doc/06-Postprocessing.md

 int vfc_dump_probes(vfc_probes *probes);
 ```

-To export your variables to a file, `vfc_probes` relies on the `VFC_PROBES_OUTPUT` environment variable.
-It is automatically set when executing your code through a Verificarlo CI test run, so you usually won't have to care about it,  but if you were to manually execute a program that calls the `vfc_dump_probes` function without this variable, you would be notified by a runtime warning explaining that your probes cannot be exported.
+To export your variables to a file, `vfc_probes` relies on the
+`VFC_PROBES_OUTPUT`environment variable.
+It is automatically set when executing
+your code through a Verificarlo CI test run, so you usually won't have to care
+about it,  but if you were to manually execute a program that calls the
+`vfc_dump_probes` function without this variable, you would be notified by a
+runtime warning explaining that your probes canno tbe exported.

+`vfc_probes` also comes with a Fortran interface.
+In order to use it, import the
+`vfc_probes_f` module, as well as [ISO_C_BINDING](https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html).
+The functions are exactly the same, except that values stored inside probes
+should be of type `REAL(kind=C_DOUBLE)`.
+Moreover, since Fortran passes all
+functions arguments by address, you don't have to worry about pointers and can
+pass the arguments directly.
+To build the code, you should still use the shared
+object file `libvfc_probes.so` in the compile command.

 ### Configure and run your tests

-Once you've written your tests, you need to tell Verificarlo CI how they should be executed.
-More precisely, this means specifying which executables to run, with which backends, and how many times.
-This is done through the `vfc_tests_config.json` file, which you should place at the root of your project.
+Once you've written your tests, you need to tell Verificarlo CI how they should
+be executed.
+More precisely, this means specifying which executables to run,
+with which backends, and how many times.
+This is done through the
+`vfc_tests_config.json` file, which you should place at the root of your
+project.
 Here is an example showcasing the expected structure of this file :

 ```
 {